TarunThomas03/DSA456/LAB02/lab2.md

 Space Complexity: O(1)

 The function uses a constant amount of space regardless of the input number.
 The space complexity is not dependent on the size of the input.
-In summary, Function 1 has a linear time complexity and constant space complexity.
+In summary, Function 1 has a time complexity of O(n) and constant space complexity.
+Function 1 has a linear time complexity and constant space complexity.
 It efficiently calculates the sum of squares using a straightforward loop.

 ## Function 2 Analysis